SandeepK2023/lipsi_processor/README.md

 The architecture includes the following major components:

 - **Program Counter (PC):** Tracks the current instruction address.
-- **Memory:** Consists of data memory which stores data values and instruction memory which stores instruction inputs.
+- **Memory:** Consists of data memory which stores data values and instruction memory which stores instruction inputs(Von Neumann architecture)
 - **ALU (Arithmetic Logic Unit):** Performs arithmetic and logical operations.
 - **Accumulator:** Stores the current value or the value got from ALU operation.
 - **Control Unit:** Decodes instructions and generates control signals.